2/4/2020

 Bill Brown

 Look, I think we've been pretty transparent about setting goals out a couple of years as to what we're trying to achieve internally.
 We don't set those goals without a roadmap to get there.
 We're just not going to overreach.
-At the end of the day, we know we can hit $3 billion in 22.
+At the end of the day, we know we can hit $3 billion in 2022.
 We've talked about portfolio shaping.
 We're out of the gates very, very quickly on that.
 Those things do take some time.
 It has to be a buyer and a seller, as you all know.
 So we've got to make sure we conclude those transactions.
 We've got to make sure we get really good trajectory here on the work and capital performance.
-Again, I feel great about the fact that we're down eight days, a little bit more than that with purchase accounting.
+Again, I feel great about the fact that we're down eight days, a little bit more of that with purchase accounting.
 We've got a great opportunity to continue to perform on that.
-And as we keep executing every quarter and keep demonstrating results and get closer and closer to that goal, and perhaps that goal goes up over time, I think the story is going to be much better appreciated.
+And as we keep executing every quarter and keep demonstrating results, and get closer and closer to that goal, and perhaps that goal goes up over time, I think the story is going to be much better appreciated.
 I think the one area where I think it should be important to investors is the growth opportunity that we see longer term in the international markets.
 Chris talked about this.
 We're not where our peers happen to be.
 We have lots of opportunities as we put focused effort on that.
-So Rob, I think we have a great start here.
-We're performing very, very well.
-And I think we're all collectively optimistic about the future.
+You know, Rob, I think we're on a great – we have a great start here.
+We're performing very, very well, and I think we're all collectively optimistic about the future.

 speaker